 Little did I know what I was missing in a HOMEMADE pie.
 Goodness gracious!!!
 Homemade is W.A.Y. better than any pie you can get in a restaurant or store.
 W.A.Y. better.
 Hands down, no contest, W.A.Y. better.

 I can only share my own experience from the many times I’ve made this recipe.

 Fresh blueberries – The berries, after baking, are a bit softer, particularly the skins.
 They gel better too.
 There isn’t any extra water from freezing, so the pie won’t be as runny.

 Frozen blueberries – These can be easier to keep around because they last so long in the freezer.
 And they will totally work for pie.
-But there are three very slight drawback with using frozen blueberries.
+But there are three very slight drawbacks to using frozen blueberries.

 - The skins seem to be a bit tougher in the finished pie.
 They have a bit more “chew” to them.

-- The pie will be a bit runnier, so will therefore require a bit more starch to help it gel.
-Frozen berries make a runnier pie because of water they take on when frozen.
+- The pie will be a bit runnier, so it will require more starch to help it gel.
+Frozen berries make a runnier pie because of the water they take on when frozen.

 - It may take a few extra minutes of baking for the pie to get hot enough to bubble, which means it’s fully done.
 If your crust starts to brown too much, cover it loosely with a piece of foil.

 - If you want to offset most of these things, use a dry/granular sweetener.
 It will help everything except softening the skin.
 For a mildly sweet pie, use a ½ cup.
 For a sweeter pie, use ¾ cup.
 I don’t recommend 1 cup unless you have a very serious sweet tooth.